Support Worker CV: Examples & Writing Guide for 2025

 7. Attach a Support Worker Cover Letter

-- Put a ‘hook’ in your cover letter opening.
+- Put a ‘hook’ in the opening of your support work cover letter.
 Be energetic and passionate, and include a compelling professional achievement.

 Plus, a great cover letter that matches your CV will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: